el-hult/ws-notify/readme.md

 # WS-NOTIFY

-as web server that server a simple home page.
+A web server that server a simple home page.
 It connects back with javascript to the server via websockets.
 Then the server sends push notifications via the socket at random intervals.

-at least, this is the goal I'm aiming for.

 ## Develop